• Skip to primary navigation

 • 12 ounces cavatappi pasta (penne or rigatoni are fine substitutes)

-• 2 tablespoon cooking oil (or as needed)
+• 2 tablespoons cooking oil (or as needed)

 • 1 ½ pounds sirloin steak (thinly sliced)